 How to Apply to Middlebury

-Keep in mind that Middlebury has a 45.7% early decision rate, a 22% regular decision rate, and no early action.
+Remember that Middlebury has a 45.7% early decision rate, a 22% regular decision rate, and no early action.

 Even after considering the strength of your profile, applying as an early-decision applicant increases your chances of being accepted to Middlebury.